Programs for Fellows

-BioPACIFIC MIP Fellows and Affiliates are invited to participate in a variety of Knowledge Sharing, Outreach, and Professional Development activities.
+BioPACIFIC MIP Fellows are invited to participate in a variety of Knowledge Sharing, Outreach, and Professional Development activities.
 Contact us to get involved.

 - Teacher Workshops

-Through CNSI, 2-3 BioPACIFIC MIP Fellows and Affiliates are invited to participate in a one-day training workshop for middle and high school teachers.
+Through CNSI, 2-3 BioPACIFIC MIP Fellows are invited to participate in a one-day training workshop for elementary, middle, and high school teachers.
 Teachers learn about biopolymers and receive a kit for conducting experiments with their class.

 2022 Teacher Workshops schedule:

 - UCLA Nanoscience Workshop for Teachers: “High School Biopolymers”, Saturday, November 12